-The Board has formalised an Insider Dealing Policy on 30 May 2013 for Directors and employees who possess price sensitive information which is not generally available to the public are not allowed to trade in securities consistent with the Capital Markets and Services Act 2007, which prohibits insider trading.
+The Board had also adopted an Insider Dealing Policy for Directors and employees who possess price sensitive information which is not generally available to the public are not allowed to trade in securities consistent with the Capital Markets and Services Act 2007, which prohibits insider trading.
 Notices on the closed period for trading in the Company's shares are sent to Directors and principal officers and the relevant employees on a quarterly basis.
-During the financial year ended 31 December 2017, none of the Directors dealt in securities of the Company during the closed period.
+During the FY2018, none of the Directors dealt in securities of the Company during the closed period.

-Copies of the Code of Conduct, Code of Ethics and Insider Dealing Policy are available in the Company's website at www.smis.com.my.
+Copies of the Code of Conduct, Code of Ethics and Insider Dealing Policy are available on the Company's website at www.smis.com.my.